illumio/terraform-provider-illumio-core/docs/resources/workloads_unpair.md

 Manages Illumio Workloads Unpair

-!> **WARNING:** This resource is deprecated as of v0.2.0 and will be removed in v1.0.0
+!> This resource is deprecated as of v0.2.0 and will be removed in v1.0.0.
+VENs should be unpaired by deleting the associated `managed_workload` resource

 Example Usage
 ------------